-- for planning to improve services we offer to our members and the veteran family in accordance with our charitable objects.
+- plan to improve services we offer to our members and the veteran family in accordance with our charitable objects.

-Before any personal information is disclosed to a recipient in a foreign country, the Privacy Act requires us to take such steps as are reasonable in the circumstances to ensure that the recipient does not breach the Australian Privacy Principles in relation to the information.
-However, if you consent to the disclosure of your personal information to overseas recipients, we are not required to take such steps.
+We do not ordinarily disclose your personal information overseas, however, before any personal information is disclosed to a recipient in a foreign country, the Privacy Act requires us to take such steps as are reasonable in the circumstances to ensure that the recipient does not breach the APPs in relation to the information.
+If you consent to the disclosure of your personal information to overseas recipients, we are not required to take such steps.

 Pseudonymity or Anonymity

 You have the option of not identifying yourself, or of using a pseudonym, when dealing with us provided it is lawful and practical to do so.

 We store personal information: